TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Experiments

 \subsection{Implementation Details}

-For a stable optimization, we follow a two-stage optimization approach, where we first train for half the total number of iterations using per-splat single attribute optimization.
-During the second stage, we start optimizing the material and normal textures initialized from the corresponding attributes from the first stage and we freeze the positions of the primitives.
+We follow a two-stage optimization for stability.
+We first train for half the total number of iterations using per-splat single attribute optimization.
+During the second stage, we start optimizing the material and normal textures initialized from the corresponding attributes from the first stage, and we freeze the positions of the primitives.
+In all our evaluations, we use texture resolution of $2\times2$.
+We use the same hyperparameters and training strategies defined by our baseline Ref-Gaussian~\cite{RefGaussian}.
+We also follow the latter in replacing the integrated diffuse lighting by a spherical harmonics view dependent color for better fitting in the reflective setting.
+We implement efficient CUDA kernels on top of 2DGS and Ref-Gaussian for forward and backward operations involving material textures and normal mapping, as well as the texture atlases construction, packing and hardware bilinear filtering at test time.